When the Robots Came for the Coders

 "Kids today use asynchronous agents—wake up, assign 13 tasks, return to 13 PRs."

-I tried this.
-Not thirteen, but five.
-By lunch, I'd reviewed more code than I'd written in the previous week.
+I tried it.
+Not 13, but five.
+By lunchtime, I had reviewed x3 more code than I had written the previous week.

-Is this the future?
+Is this what the future looks like?
 Probably.
-Is it good?
-I honestly don't know.
+Is it okay?
+I honestly do not know.

 Mental Models and Mediocre Code

-The philosophical split is stark.
-Nilenso says we're here to "maintain large bodies of well-defined mental models achieving business needs."
+The philosophical divide is stark.
+Nilenso states that we are here to "maintain large bodies of well-defined mental models achieving business needs."
 Inspirational!
-Probably true.
+This is probably true.

-Fly.io says "mediocre code is often fine."
-Also true sometimes.
+Fly.io states that "mediocre code is often fine."
+This is also true in some cases.

-It isn't really about standards slipping.
-It's just recognizing that AI inverts the cost structure of software.
-When generation is cheap, perfecting every line becomes a waste of resources.
-The craft shifts from writing elegant code from scratch to designing systems that achieve business goals.
+It's not really about standards slipping.
+It simply acknowledges that AI inverts the cost structure of software.
+When generation is inexpensive, perfecting each line is a waste of resources.
+The craft transitions from writing elegant code from scratch to designing systems that achieve business objectives.

 Hallucination Nation